 They may only spend part of their day alone, perhaps while travelling between meetings or working out of earshot of other people on a building site.

 In days gone by, I’ve heard these employees referred to as ‘accidental lone workers’.
 That description is very apt.
-It’s this group of employees that are not always considered within lone working policies, but as legislation and sentencing evolves, it’s wise for employers to take a closer look at their entire workforce and their working patterns in order to check that everyone’s covered.
+It’s this group of employees that are not always considered within lone working policies.
+But as legislation and sentencing evolves, it’s wise for employers to take a closer look at their entire workforce and working patterns in order to check that everyone’s covered.